-Breasts are made up of small sacs and tubes called ‘lobules’ and ‘ducts’, surrounded by other tissues.
-The lobules produce breast milk and the ducts carry the milk to the nipple (see Figure 1 below).
+Breasts are made up of small sacs and tubes called “lobules” and “ducts” surrounded by other tissues.
+The lobules produce breast milk, and the ducts carry the milk to the nipple (shown in the image).

 All women and men have breast tissue, although the ducts and lobules essentially have no function in men.

-Breast cancer is the abnormal growth of cells lining the breast ducts and lobules (see Figure 1).
+Breast cancer is the abnormal growth of cells lining the breast ducts and lobules.
 The cells grow uncontrollably and over time, can spread into surrounding breast tissue.
-This is called ‘invasive breast cancer’.
+This is called "invasive breast cancer".
 It has the potential to spread to other parts of the body.